4 year old who says "I won't be your friend"

 To reassure your friend, you might then launch into a description of all the things you are doing to discourage the behavior – your own 12-Step program!
 If she seems unconvinced, you might ask her what she recommends that you do about it?

 Many moms do tell their kids that mean language like this is on a par with name calling and is simply not permissible, punishable by a timeout.
-But it seems clear to me that teaching kids not to use the power of social exclusion against each other by threatening them with social exclusion in the form of a timeout is as likely to backfire as teaching them not to hit by hitting them.
-I'd suggest that you intervene by teaching social skills so your daughter has some options besides going nuclear.
+But it seems clear to me that teaching kids not to use the power of social exclusion against each other by threatening them with social exclusion in the form of a timeout is just as likely to backfire as teaching them not to hit by hitting them!
+I'd suggest that you intervene instead by teaching social skills, so your daughter has some options besides going nuclear.
 Good luck!